rickhw-fork/levi-labs-docker-logging/README.md

 ## 0. Building a Elasticsearch and Kibana

-Lunch ES and Kibana with Docker Compose
+Launch ES and Kibana with Docker Compose
 Connect to: http://localhost:8080/app/kibana

 ~~~bash